Homemade Wedding Soup

 Prepare the soup:

-- Next, you’ll add the mini meatballs, spinach, parmesan rind, and grated parmesan.
+- Next, add the mini meatballs, spinach, parmesan rind, and grated parmesan.
 Let everything simmer together for 30 minutes on medium/low heat.

 Prepare the acini di pepe: